joearms/joearms.github.com/_posts/2016-03-13-Managing-two-million-webservers.md

 difference between having one webserevr handling two million connections, and two million web servers handling one connection each.

-If there is a software error and the server software crashes we loose either two million connections or one depending upon the model.
+If there is a software error and the server software crashes we lose either two million connections or one depending upon the model.

 In Erlang if the web server software itself is incorrect we'll lose a